 As a beloved member of the family, Fido can contribute to the household produce selection by sharing his doghouse.
 Alternatively, a floral roof or even succulents can pretty up an old house and may even help keep the interior cool.
-A living doghouse roof should be considered another option for planting and adds charm to an unsightly canine abode.
+A living doghouse roof should be considered as another option for planting and adds charm to an unsightly canine abode.
 Learn how to make a garden doghouse for your landscape.

 What is a Green Doghouse?